Medical College of Wisconsin, Milwaukee, WI, Radiation Oncology

 2008 Summer Undergraduate Research Program at Emory (SURE Fellow)

-2014 – Present: Principles and Practice of Radiation Therapy Course, Invited Lecturer, University of Wisconsin LaCrosse Radiation Therapy Program, Milwaukee, WI
+2014 – 2018: Principles and Practice of Radiation Therapy Course, Invited Lecturer, University of Wisconsin LaCrosse Radiation Therapy Program, Milwaukee, WI

 American College of Radiology (ACR)